HariSekhon/Knowledge-Base/informatica.md

 jdbc:sqlserver://x.x.x.x:1433;databaseName=MY-DB;encrypt=false;
 ```

-The `useSSL=false` setting is often needed for the connection to succeed as most databases don't have SSL
+The `useSSL=false` and `encrypt=false` settings for MySQL and Microsoft SQL Server respectively were needed for the
-configured on their ports.
+connection to succeed to RDS.

 Informatica documentation was missing this.

 Use the same [JDBC](jdbc.md) jar version as the database, eg. check the RDS configuration tab `Engine version` field.